symfony/symfony-docs/reference/dic_tags.rst

         $definition->addTag('monolog.processor', array('handler' => 'firephp');
         $container->register('my_service', $definition);

-You can add also a processor for a specific logging by using the ``channel`` attribute.
+You can add also a processor for a specific logging channel by using the ``channel`` attribute.
 This will register the processor only for the ``security`` logging channel used in the Security component: